kenmuns/Hero-Family/README.md

 # Hero-Family
-family app
+MyFamilyApp--
-am an upcoming android app developer. in 3 months time,i shoud be overcooked.
+am an upcoming android app developer. in 3 months time,i MUST be overcooked.